aperezgomez/angular/README.md

 ## E-commerce Front Page
 An attractive front page for an electronics store, enabling users to browse products, view details, and add items to a cart.

-## News Articles Interaction
-Allows users to interact with news articles through like and dislike functionalities, providing an interactive way for feedback.

-## Login Page
-A secure login interface for websites, implementing best practices for user authentication and user experience.

-## Rating System
-A flexible rating system module where users can rate items or services, providing essential feedback and reviews.

-## Side Menu
-An interactive side menu module, efficient for navigating different sections or features of a web application.

 ## Installation